mrsarm/pose/Run-CI-envs.md

 what images to check whether a remote tag exists or not when replacing images.
 `FILTER` can be an expression like `regex=NAME` (`=` → _filter ‒ in_) or `regex!=EXPR`
 (`!=` → _filter ‒ out_), where `EXPR` is a regex expression.
-In our example, all the apps we build start with the `mrsarm/` prefix, while other services like the DBs one don't, so the best way to check only our apps while ignoring the rest when replacing the tag in the image field of each service is using the argument `--tag-filter regex='mrsarm/'`.
+In our example, all the apps we build start with the `mrsarm/` prefix, while other services like the DB ones don't, so the best way to check only our apps while ignoring the rest when replacing the tag in the image field of each service is using the argument `--tag-filter regex='mrsarm/'`.
 The resulting `ci.yaml` will be identical than not using the filter at all, because it's